Pallet-io/pallet.io/README.md

-Copyright (c) 2018 ABCD Foundation, All Rights Reserved.
+Copyright (c) 2017-2018 Pallet Open Source Community.
-The repository is also released under the terms of the Apache License 2.0.
+The repository is released under the terms of the Apache License 2.0.

                                  Apache License
                            Version 2.0, January 2004